Prehistoric Isle 2

-Prehistoric Isle 2 (Note: Also known as Prehistoric Isle 2: Primitive Island (プレヒストリックアイル２: 原始島, Purehisutorikku Airu 2: Genshi-Tō) in Japan.) is a 1999 scrolling shooter arcade video game co-developed by Saurus and Yumekobo and published by SNK.
+Prehistoric Isle 2 (Note: Also known as Prehistoric Isle 2: Primitive Island (プレヒストリックアイル２: 原始島, Purehisutorikku Airu 2: Genshi-Tō) in Japan.) is a 1999 scrolling shooter video game co-developed by Saurus and Yumekobo and published by SNK for the Neo Geo arcade platform.
 It is the sequel to the original Prehistoric Isle, which was developed and released earlier in 1989 by SNK.
 In the game, players take control of helicopters to shoot at dinosaurs while rescuing people.
 Although first launched in arcades, the title has since been re-released through download services for various consoles.
 It received mixed reception since its initial arcade release and garnered less success than its predecessor.